public class IPv6Address extends IPAddress implements Iterable<IPv6Address>

 it may be more efficient to merge first and then convert to CIDR prefix blocks afterwards.

-You can use IPAddress.mergeToSequentialBlocks(IPAddress...)
+You can use IPAddress.mergeToSequentialBlocks(IPAddress...) to merge,

-and then span each merged element in the result with IPAddressSegmentSeries.spanWithPrefixBlocks()
+and then span each merged element in the result with IPAddressSegmentSeries.spanWithPrefixBlocks(),

 giving the same result as this method.